 1. Efficiency > size

 Kitchen remodels are “in” right now.
 Many people want more space in their kitchens; others just want a different look.
-If you’re one of the people who is looking for more space, why not try using the space you do have more efficiently?
+If you’re looking for more space, why not try using the space you do have more efficiently?
 There’s no reason to spend all that money taking out walls when a few minor changes can give you all the space you need.
-Sub out those space-eating shelves and replace them with pullout drawers with racks for cans and other items.
+Sub out those space-eating shelves for pullout drawers with racks for cans and other items.
 This way, you’re getting three or more planes to store things where otherwise you would only get one.
 It may take a few hundred bucks to deck out your cabinets with these more efficient upgrades, but you’ll save 20 times that amount by skipping the remodel you thought was necessary.

 3. Floor upgrade

 Giving your wooden floors a refresh is a good way to give your home a new look.
 Sand your natural wood floor and apply a new coat of varnish.
 If they’re stained, apply wood stain in the same color.
 There are plenty of videos online that can guide you through the process of sanding and varnishing your floors, but if you deem the task to be beyond your capabilities, painting your floors or using peel-and-stick tiles in some areas can go a long way in giving your home a needed upgrade.

 Finally, the fun stuff.
 Knocking stuff down isn’t as expensive as building, but you can still save a lot of money if you do it yourself.
 Be cautioned, though: the process can be risky depending on what you plan to demo.
 Experts caution to stay away from doing demo on interior spaces unless you’ve done it before so you don’t knock down a load-bearing wall or mess with any wiring or plumbing.
 Outdoor spaces like a deck or porch should be simple enough for a novice to handle.
 So grab a mallet and some protective eyewear and get ready to rumble!